ui5-community/babel-plugin-transform-modules-ui5/README.md

 ## TODO

-+ Make name/namespace decorator optional
++ Add the sourceRoot logic back and make name/namespace decorator optional
 + @ui5(false) or @nonUI5) decorator for non-UI5 classes, even when extending an import

 ## Babel version